blazium-engine/blazium-docs/tutorials/performance/using_servers.rst

 * :ref:`AudioServer <class_AudioServer>`: handles everything related to audio.

-Explore their APIs and you will realize that all the functions provided are low-level implementations of everything Godot allows you to do.
+Explore their APIs and you will realize that all the functions provided are low-level implementations of everything Blazium allows you to do.

 RIDs
 ----